DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/30 Filtering and Searching/6 API/5 Filtering Columns Bound to Collection/20 Server-Side Filtering.md

-In the code below, you can see how to bind DataGrid to the [OData service](/Documentation/Guide/Data_Binding/Data_Source_Examples/#OData) and enable remote filtering.
-To make this solution work, your OData service should support the **Any** filtering operator (see [Support for Any and All](https://www.odata.org/blog/support-for-any-and-all/)).
-Also, this concept described at the [Azure: OData Collection Operators](https://learn.microsoft.com/en-us/azure/search/search-query-odata-collection-operators) topic.
+The following code example demonstrates how to bind the DataGrid to the [OData service](/Documentation/Guide/Data_Binding/Data_Source_Examples/#OData) and enable remote filtering.
+To make this solution work, make sure that your OData service supports the **Any** filtering operator (see [Support for Any and All](https://www.odata.org/blog/support-for-any-and-all/)).
+This concept is also described in the following topic: [Azure: OData Collection Operators](https://learn.microsoft.com/en-us/azure/search/search-query-odata-collection-operators).

 ---
 ##### jQuery